-We are not currently in compliance with the minimum bid price rule of the Nasdaq Global Select Market, and a delisting could limit the liquidity of our ADSs, increase their volatility and hinder our ability to raise capital.
+We are not currently in compliance with the minimum bid price rule of the Nasdaq Capital Market, and a delisting could limit the liquidity of our ADSs, increase their volatility and hinder our ability to raise capital.

-In April 2022, we received a letter from the Nasdaq Stock Market ("Nasdaq") stating that we were not in compliance with the minimum bid price requirement for continued listing on the Nasdaq Global Select Market because the closing bid price for our ADSs was below \$1.00 per share for 30 consecutive business days.
-The notice from Nasdaq has no immediate effect on the listing of our ADSs, and the ADSs will continue to be listed on the Nasdaq Global Select Market under the symbol "ORTX".
-We have been afforded a 180-calendar day period, or until October 3, 2022, to regain compliance with the minimum bid price requirement.
-The continued listing standard will be met if the closing bid price of our ADSs is at least \$1.00 per share for a minimum of ten consecutive business days during the 180-calendar day period.
-If we are not in compliance by October 3, 2022, the Company may be afforded a second 180-calendar day period to regain compliance if it meets certain requirements.
-We intend to monitor the closing bid price of our ADSs and we are currently evaluating our options for regaining compliance, which could include adjusting the ADS-to-ordinary share ratio.
+On April 4, 2022, we received a letter from the Nasdaq Stock Market ("Nasdaq") stating that we were not in compliance with the minimum bid price requirement for continued listing on the Nasdaq Global Select Market because the closing bid price for our ADSs was below \$1.00 per share for 30 consecutive business days.
+The Company was afforded an initial period until October 3, 2022 to regain compliance.

+On September 13, 2022, the ADSs were transferred from the Nasdaq Global Select Market to the Nasdaq Capital Market.
+The Nasdaq Capital Market operates in substantially the same manner as the Nasdaq Global Select Market, and companies on the Nasdaq Capital Market must meet certain financial and corporate governance requirements to qualify for continued listing.
+The ADSs continue to be listed and traded under the symbol "ORTX".
+In connection with the transfer to the Nasdaq Capital Market, on October 4, 2022, Nasdaq granted the Company a second period of 180 days, or until April 3, 2023, to regain compliance with the minimum bid price requirement of \$1.00 per share for a minimum of ten consecutive trading days.
+We are monitoring the closing bid price of our ADSs and we are evaluating our options for regaining compliance, which could include adjusting the ADS-to-ordinary share

+If we fail to regain compliance during the additional compliance period, then Nasdaq will notify us of its determination to delist the ADSs, at which point we would have an opportunity to appeal the delisting determination to a Nasdaq Listing Qualifications Panel (the "Panel"), but there can be no assurance that the Panel would grant a request for continued listing.

-Delisting from the Nasdaq Global Select Market could make trading our ADSs more difficult for investors, potentially leading to declines in the trading price of our ADSs and decreased liquidity.
-We cannot ensure that our ADSs, if delisted from the Nasdaq Global Select Market, will be listed on another national securities exchange or quoted on an over-the-counter system.
+Delisting from the Nasdaq Capital Market could make trading our ADSs more difficult for investors, potentially leading to declines in the trading price of our ADSs and decreased liquidity.
+We cannot ensure that our ADSs, if delisted from the Nasdaq Capital Market, will be listed on another national securities exchange or quoted on an over-the-counter system.
 Other consequences of delisting could include an adverse effect on our ability to obtain equity financing on acceptable terms or at all, an increase in volatility of our ADS trading price, and a loss of confidence by shareholders, employees and business partners.